lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/connect-wifi.rst

     Also see `this potential solution. <https://unix.stackexchange.com/questions/679862/wpa-supplicant-conf-escaping-characters/>`_.

-If you have a monitor and keyboard/mouse combo connected, the easiest way is to use the :ref:`beagleplay-wifi-wpa-gui`.
+If you have a monitor and keyboard/mouse combo connected, the easiest way is to use ``wpa-gui``.

 Alternatively, you can use ``wpa_cli`` over a shell connection through:

-* the :ref:`serial console <beagleplay-serial-console>`,
+* The :ref:`serial console <beagleplay-serial-console>`,
 * VSCode or ``ssh`` over a USB network connection,
 * VSCode or ``ssh`` over an Ethernet connection,
 * VSCode or ``ssh`` over :ref:`BeaglePlay WiFi access point <beagleplay-wifi-access-point>`, or
-* :ref:`a local Terminal Emulator session <beagleplay-wifi-wpa-cli-xfce>`.
+* A local Terminal Emulator session.

-Once you have a shell connection, follow the :ref:`wpa_cli instructions <beagleplay-wifi-wpa-cli>`.
+Once you have a shell connection, follow the ``wpa_cli`` instructions.

 .. _beagleplay-wifi-access-point: